MainulDip/KotlinEveryday/oop-tour-kotlin.md

 ```

 ### <a name="interface"> Interface </a>
-Interfaces in Kotlin can contain declarations of abstract methods, as well as method implementations, but interfaces cannot store a state, They can have properties, but these need to be abstract or provide accessor implementations, can implement one or more interfaces
+Interfaces in Kotlin can contain declarations of abstract methods, as well as method implementations, but interfaces cannot store a state, They can have properties, but these need to be abstract or provide accessor implementations, can implement one or more interfaces.

+Interface in Kotlin doesn't have constructor (java has and when called from kotlin it is converted using Single Abstract Method).
+Sometimes we need to define an anonymous object implementing the interface.

 Docs: https://kotlinlang.org/docs/interfaces.html